nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 `* Unlikely` | Busy User | Search for a time when I am free | Find a suitable slot to schedule an item `* Unlikely` | Busy user | Can specify a priority of a task | Keep track of what tasks are more important

-&nbsp;

 ## Appendix B : Use Cases

-(For all use cases below, the **System** is `Agendum` and the **Actor** is the `user`, unless specified otherwise)
+>For all use cases below, the **System** is `Agendum` and the **Actor** is the `user`, unless specified otherwise

 ### Use case 01 - Add a task

 **MSS**

-1. System prompts the Actor to enter a command
+1. System prompts the user to enter a command
-2. Actor enters an add command with the task name into the input box.
+2. User enters an add command with the task name into the input box.
 3. System adds the task.
-4. System shows a feedback message (“Task <name> added”) and displays the updated list.
+4. System shows a feedback message (“Task <name> added”) and displays the updated list containing the new task on the interface.
 5. Use case ends.

 **Extensions**